 |Low Flying||Aircraft Noise|

 |Agricultural Chemical Drift||Helicopter Frost Protection|

 To report an accident call: 0508 ACCIDENT (0508 222 433) 24-hour, 7-day, toll-free.

 To report an aviation safety or security concern, that may include complaints, or allegations of suspected breaches of civil aviation legislation, call: 0508 4SAFETY (0508 472 338) available office hours (voicemail after hours), or email: email@example.com.

 The minimum acceptable heights for flying are prescribed in Civil Aviation Rule 91.311 Minimum heights for VFR flights.
 Briefly stated, the minimum height an aircraft may operate over a city, town or settlement, is 1000 feet above the highest obstacle, except when taking off or landing.
 Generally, this is the height at which aircraft are flown when operated within the circuit of an aerodrome.

 The minimum height over any other area is 500 feet.
-There are a number of exceptions such as when carrying out agricultural aircraft operations, when operating within a low flying training area, and when the bona fide purpose of the flight requires the aircraft to be flown at a lower height – such as police operations.
+There are exceptions, such as aircraft operating within a low flying training area, agricultural aircraft operations, emergencies, and when the genuine purpose of the flight requires the aircraft to be flown at a lower height – such as police operations.
 Note that although rescue and police operations are sometimes carried out in specially marked helicopters, they can be carried out in any aircraft.

-- You can look up the operator of an aircraft on the Aircraft Register page if you know the registration letters of the aircraft.
+In some instances, you can look up the operator of an aircraft on the Aircraft Register page if you know the registration letters of the aircraft.
 If the operator’s name isn’t visible, you can request this from the Official Information and Privacy Adviser, email: firstname.lastname@example.org.